 ‘How come they didn’t kill you?’
 I heard Marco ask him.
 Marco was very good with people.
 Much better than any of us.
-At least we all thought he was.

-‘So what happened to them?
+‘So, what happened to them?
 Are they still alive?’

 ‘But Rodriguez survived, didn’t he?’ suggested Marco.

 ‘No, he didn’t.
 Rodriguez is dead,’ said Porter.
 ‘I saw him die.’

 ‘How?’ asked Marco.
 We all were listening.
 We all wanted to know.